regilero/regilero.github.com/_posts/2016-06-10-security_play_with_implicit_html_and_closing_divs.markdown

 playing with **bad HTML syntax** on a very small subset of HTML, it is easy for contributed HTML to **evade the box** and write everywhere on the page.

-This was a 1500 $USD facebook bounty (and a Github T-shirt).
+This earned me a 1500 USD facebook bounty (and a Github T-shirt).
 So, yes, it's very simple but it's still very annoying and real.

-I like to inspect **very simple things**, and HTML box evasion is something very very simple.
+I like to look at **very simple things** and HTML box evasion is something very very simple.
 So simple that most people would not even see why it is a problem.

-So, before reading, think about HTML contributions and HTML injection, this is not about XSS or SQL injection.
+So, before reading, keep in mind that this is about HTML contributions and HTML injection, this is not about XSS or SQL injection.
 The problem here is:

- * **Can you let the user contribute a small part of your layout with a small subset of HTML?**
+ * **Can you let the user contribute content formatted with a small subset of HTML?**
  * Can you ensure the contributed content will stay *in the box*, in the dedicated layout subset.

-This impacts every markup language where the final destination is HTML (like partial HTML, of course, but also markdown, REST, etc.).
+This impacts every markup language that is rendered to HTML (like partial HTML, of course, but also markdown, reStructuredText, etc.).

 ## So what?

 ### Implicit HTML and the browser fixing your errors

-When you feed a browser with some HTML, the browser is very kind and will try to fix a big numbers of errors that could be present in the page.
+When you feed a browser with some HTML, the browser is very kind and will try to fix a big number of errors that could be present in the page.

-This behavior was a very important part of the web success.
-If the browsers made a *White-Page-Of-Death* at every HTML syntax error, the web would be really smaller.
+This behavior was a very important part of the web's success.
+If browsers made a *White-Page-Of-Death* for every HTML syntax error, the web would be really smaller.

 **This is cool for the end user.**

-**This is cool for the web developper.**
+**This is cool for the web developer.**

 **This is bad in terms of security.**

-One of the way the browsers will fix the HTML is by adding closing tags when the page clearly forgot to close some tags.
+One of the way browsers will fix HTML is by adding closing tags when the page clearly forgot to close some tags.

 So this: